GovTechSG/TechBiz-Documentation/support-request.md

 ## Audience

 - Users with a TechPass account and who require general assistance with TechPass or SEED.
-- Users with TechPass account issues that prevent them from accessing SGTS services or authenticating their logins with TechPass.
+- Users who require assistance with their TechBiz Subscription Accounts.

 ## Submit service request